cagnulein/QZCompanionNordictrackTreadmill/README.md

 Enable USB Debugging on your treadmill

+QZ Companion Installation Method 1:  Over Wifi via an ADB script run from a Windows PC.
+Choose this method if you can successfully establish an ADB connection between treadmill and Windows PC.

 4. Install the QZ Companion app on your treadmill.
 Download the QZ Companion installation package from this Github repository and extract it to your Windows PC.
 Go into the extracted folder and run